Why More Africans are Relocating to Regional Australia | Time to Pack & MOVE!

 Regional Australia faces skilled labour shortages across various sectors, from healthcare and engineering to agriculture and education.
 Initiatives like the Skilled Occupation List prioritise occupations in high demand, potentially easing visa pathways for skilled African professionals.
 Additionally, entrepreneurial opportunities often flourish in regional areas, with lower startup costs and government support programs like the Regional Startup Fund fostering innovation.

-The Somalis on the other hand complain of discrimination based on their Muslim-names.
-In a training session with a major bank back in Melbourne in 2012, a young Somali man who was born and raised in Australia, with perfect Aussie accent, said he was unable to get job interviews until he changed his name on the resume.
+The Somalis, on the other hand, complain of discrimination based on their Muslim names.
+In a training session with a major bank in Melbourne in 2012, a young Somali man who was born and raised in Australia, with perfect Aussie accent, said he could not get job interviews until he changed his name on the resume.

 2. The cost of living